 Jonathan Burns always thought he was special.
 He was the kind of kid who would put his leg over his head at the family reunion or perform musical armpit farts to impress the girls.
 In 2004, contorting his body and impressing people with his unusual talents became his full-time job.
-Since then he has performed at over 200 colleges & universities, at festivals across the US, Canada, China, Ireland, & New Zealand, and was recently featured on the Jay Leno Show & the Late Show with David Letterman.
+Since then he has performed at over 300 colleges & universities, at festivals and theaters in 9 countries, and was recently featured on the Jay Leno Show & the Late Show with David Letterman.
 When he’s not performing he can usually be found in an airport terminal or spending time with his lovely wife & daughter (I guess the armpit farts worked!).

 Jonathan Burns always thought he was special.
 He was the kid who would put his leg over his head in gym class, get the dance party started at any wedding, or perform musical armpit farts to impress girls.